The Centre’s Sickness and Infectious Diseases Policy will prevent and contain the spread of sickness and infectious diseases

 Tamariki who have had diarrhoea or vomiting need to be away from the Centre for 48 hours after the last episode of sickness, or at the Head Teacher’s discretion.

-When a child’s absence from the Centre is required from a contagious infection, i.e., chickenpox or measles, the Ministry of Health guidelines and Centre policies and procedures will be adhered to.
+When a tamaiti is absent from the Centre because of a contagious infection, i.e., chickenpox or measles, the Ministry of Health guidelines and Centre policies and procedures will be adhered to.

-Tamariki will be isolated an appropriate area of the Centre e.g. Staffroom/workroom under close supervision if they vomit or have diarrhoea at the Centre or any other infectious condition.
+Tamariki will be isolated in an appropriate area of the Centre e.g. workroom/office under close supervision if they vomit or have diarrhoea at the Centre or any other infectious condition.

 Two loose bowel motions within a short period of time are considered to be diarrhoea.